Harsha-vardhan-katuri/Image_Projector_Firmware/README.md

-# Toy Projector Firmware
+# Image Projector Firmware

-This project is a simple implementation of a **Toy Projector Firmware** written in C. It simulates receiving and processing image data packets sent to the firmware, which can be displayed as ASCII art or any other image-like representation.
+This project is a simple implementation of a **Image Projector Firmware** written in C. It simulates receiving and processing image data packets sent to the firmware, which can be displayed as ASCII art or any other image-like representation.

 ## Features